 When in Jodhpur, don’t miss out on a street shopping experience in Sadar Bazaar.
 It is a flea market where you can shop for almost everything under the sun.
 There are jewelry shops, shops selling leather goods, shops selling

-8. Tour the Umaid Bhawan Palace – a royal legacy
+5. Tour the Umaid Bhawan Palace – A Royal Legacy

 Udaipur is home to many beautiful forts and palaces, dating back to the royal times.
 One of these is the Umaid Bhawan Palace, one of the largest private residences in the world.
 A part of the palace has been converted into a heritage hotel, operated by the Taj Group.
 While a stay in the palace may be out of bounds for most, you can always take a tour and be awed by the legacy of it.